opencitations/heritrace/user_testing/packages/enduser/README.md

 Your goal is to get familiar with the interface and understand how to browse and work with bibliographic metadata in this system.

+**Dataset Information**: The system is preloaded with a subset of Open Citations Meta containing approximately a thousand bibliographic entities.

 ## Metadata Management Tasks (45 minutes)

 ### Task 1: Edit Existing Publication Record (8 minutes)